-The previous cause for concern form has been replaced with a whole school electronic system My Concern.
-All staff have access to this to so that they can record any safeguarding or behaviour concerns.
+The school uses an electronic system, on the platform My Concern to log any safeguarding concerns.
+All staff have access to this to so that they can record any safeguarding concerns.
 Designated safeguarding leads are automatically alerted to any logged concerns.
-All new staff receive training on how to record information on MyConcern Please see link below:
+All new staff receive training on how to record information on MyConcern.